As an Amazon Associate I earn from qualifying purchases @AMAZON

 2011 Trek 'Top Fuel 9.9 SSL' Riding Notes

-Related: gear, Moots, mountain biking, Shimano, White Mountains
+Related: gear, hard core, Inyo National Forest, Moots, mountain biking, peak bagging, Shimano, White Mountain Peak, White Mountains

 The Top Fuel 9.9 SSL is a dual-suspension race-tuned bike with 26" wheels outfitted with Shimano XTR components, a Fox F32 racing fork with remote lockout and Bontrager carbon fiber wheels.

 The Top Fuel 9.9 SSL weighs in at an amazing 22.9 pounds (as actually weighed) with Shimano XT pedals, one carbon fiber water bottle cage, Bontrager XR2 Team Issue tires with tubeless setup— ready to ride.